stuartmscott/Wink/README.md

 # Wink

-Wink is framework for developing Fault Tolerant Systems with Asynchronous Concurrent Independent Hierarchical Finite State Machines.
+Wink is a framework for developing Fault Tolerant Systems with Asynchronous Concurrent Independent Hierarchical Finite State Machines.

 ## Fault Tolerance